Armored combat (sport): History

-The expansion of buhurt as a sport truly began after the first held Battle of the Nations in Khotyn Fortress in Ukraine where participants from Ukraine, Poland, Belarus and Russia competed under unified rules and regulations.
-This event attracted participants from the rest of Europe and outside of it and buhurt gained worldwide attention from reenactment community.
-There is a growing interest in buhurt in the United States.
+The expansion of buhurt as a sport truly began in 2009 after the first held Battle of the Nations in Khotyn Fortress in Ukraine, where participants from Ukraine, Poland, Belarus and Russia competed under unified rules and regulations.
+The organizers of the Battle of Nations formed an international governing body called Historical Medieval Battles (HMB).
+This event attracted participants from the rest of Europe and outside of it and buhurt gained worldwide attention from the reenactment community.
+Battle of the Nations was held every other year at a new fortress or castle.
+The popularity of buhurt grew in the United States in the 2010s.
 One such organization, Armored Combat League (which split in 2019, creating Armored Combat Worldwide and Armored Combat Sports) was featured in a series called Knight Fight on History Channel.

-Battle of the Nations is held every other year at a new fortress or castle.
+Due to accusations of corruption, cheating, and unsafe practices from the Russia controlled HMB, and other grievances, various members of buhurt national organizations, spearheaded by US, Poland, UK, broke away, forming a new rival governing body, called International Medieval Combat Federation (IMCF), founded in 2013.

+In 2015 the Russian mixed martial arts promotion M-1 Global began running outrance fights, calling it Russian medieval MMA, creating a small long running competitive circuit.